Skip to main content

 Closed Loop versus Open Loop

 The other significant advantage of nuPlan is its closed-loop testing capability.
-This is an improvement over open-loop testing used in existing benchmarks.
+This has been an improvement over open-loop testing used in existing benchmarks.
 With an open-loop system, the input is independent of the system's response, regardless of the system's behavior.
 Open-loop is sometimes called imitation learning, since the system simply checks that the planned route is similar to the one the driver took.
 In closed-loop evaluation, the planned route is used to control the vehicle.
 The vehicle may deviate from the original route that the driver took.
 Other drivers will then react accordingly.

 Among other things, our closed-loop driving tests how much distance a car keeps when overtaking cyclists, whether passengers are likely to get car sick due to high acceleration in turns, and how we slow down when approaching jaywalking pedestrians.
 It considers planning metrics related to these scenarios as well as traffic rules, vehicle dynamics, goal achievement – the same way an experienced and safe human driver would.